The one-month countdown is about to begin. Thanksgiving is coming, and so is America’s favorite unofficial holiday: Black Friday.

 If you identified a specific target audience for your holiday promotion, that offer may not pertain to everyone on your email list.
 And customers don’t have time for irrelevant emails, especially when they’re being bombarded with holiday offers.

 Ensure you target the right audience through segmentation, the act of dividing your customers into groups by factors like gender, location, and purchase history.
-Software like Infusionsoft by Keap can help by automatically segmenting customers based on actions like purchases, link clicks, and form fills.
+Software like Keap can help by automatically segmenting customers based on actions like purchases, link clicks, and form fills.
 The information is then stored in a customer relationship management (CRM) database, allowing you to send emails to certain customer segments.

 For an in-depth look at segmentation, check out this guide, Take Your CRM Contact List to the Next Level with Segmentation.